 The notion of honour is only related to particular relations in which each individual plays a social persona.
 When the actors are anonymous, honour is not involved.
 Honour is about the way in which an individual’s name, his family’s name is tied with.
 By protecting honour, the man raises the family name in society.

 A folk in Pakistan said, “Daulat khone par kuch nahi khota, sehat khone par kuch kho jata hai, ghairat khone par sab kuch kho jata hai“.This means that when wealth is lost, nothing is lost, when health is lost, something is lost and when honour is lost then everything is lost.

 Love Marriages in India: Problems and Perspectives

-Love marriage is a term which is primarily used in South Asia, India, Pakistan, Bangladesh and Sri Lanka.
-It is a marriage which is decided upon the two individual with or without the consent of the parents or families.
-These marriages are generally against Caste, Community and religious barriers and hence are considered as socially unacceptable.
-Love marriages are considered as lack of social presence or acceptance.
-In the eyes of the society, it is not considered as marriage at all.
+Love marriage is a term that is primarily used in South Asia, India, Pakistan, Bangladesh and Sri Lanka.
+It is a marriage that is decided upon by the two individuals with or without the consent of the parents or families.
+These marriages are generally against Caste, Community and religious barriers and hence are considered socially unacceptable.
+Love marriages are considered as a lack of social presence or acceptance.
+In the eyes of society, it is not considered marriage at all.
 If a male marries by his choice, he is considered to be weak in character.

 ‘There is happy, socially acceptable love which leads to marriage and families, and it is unhappy, unattainable love, coupled in literature with suffering or death, the antisocial, engulfing passion, which sets people at odds with the world and their own social interests”.